 The confidence threshold is tuned conservatively to minimize false positives.
 Operators can also intervene in real time via the dashboard — the vessel supports seamless switching between autonomous and manual control.

-Under $2,000 in parts (full BOM on the Specs page).
+Approximately $2,200 in parts (full BOM on the Specs page).
 Commercial alternatives like the RanMarine WasteShark+ Pro retail for $40,000+.

 Proportional control using GPS, IMU data, and vision-based detection.
 The system slows and pauses when obstacles are detected in its path.
 Wildlife avoidance is also being trained into the AI model.